boxyhq/website/docs/jackson/admin-ui.md

 - Add your **Tenant** (Eg: boxyhq.com) and **Product** (Eg: flex).
 - Add **Allowed redirect URLs**.
 - Add **Default redirect URL**.
-- Enter the URL for OpenId Provider discovery which exposes the Provider Metadata.
+- Enter the URL for OpenID Provider discovery which exposes the Provider Metadata.
 - Paste the **clientId** and **clientSecret** values into Client ID [OIDC Provider]/Client Secret [OIDC Provider] fields in the UI.
 - Click the button **Save Changes**.